 What is hoar frost?

 Winter officially starts on December 21.
-That does not mean a lot to us since we often already had winter for more than a month.
+That does not mean much to us since we often already had winter for over a month.
 However, we are looking forward to the days getting longer again.
 Winter in Canada is cold and long, but very beautiful.

 Hoar frost and rime ice beauty make northern winters special.